Gravity particles from Warped Extra Dimensions, predictions for LHC: Acknowledgements

 \section{Acknowledgements}

-This note would not be possible without the fruitful physics discussions with Tuomas Hampola, Kaustubh Agashe, Hooman Davoudiasl, Gilad Perez and Veronica Sanz.
+This note would not be possible without the fruitful physics discussions with Tuomas Hapola, Kaustubh Agashe, Hooman Davoudiasl, Gilad Perez and Veronica Sanz.
 The note would also not be possibe without the idea from Alessio Bonato, Maurizio Pierini, Francesco Santanastasio and Thiago Tomei, that fully supported the initial cross checks between the different Monte Carlo implementations.
 I am very grateful to Eduardo Ponton, Maxime Gouzevich and Angelo Santos for the careful reading and the valuable comments on both physics and text.
 And also to Sasha Belyaev for the last comment on parameter space.

-I am also grateful Miguel and Mateus, for forcing me do the night shifts taking care of them and writing this note and Pedro Filardo for the English corrections.
+I am also grateful Miguel and Mateus, for forcing me do the night shifts taking care of them and writing this note. .C. is supported by MIURFIRB RBFR12H1MW grant.